pontem-network/sp-docs/move_vm/compiler_&_toolset.md

 # Compiler & Toolset

-We've developed a toolset for the Move VM and language which allows for:
+We've developed a toolchain for the Move VM and language which allows for:

 * **Compiling** Move code into bytecode.
-* **Testing** Move code with tests and formal verification.
+* **Testing** Move code with tests and formal verifications.
 * **Viewing** Move resources (stored data) from remote blockchain nodes.
-* **Disassembling** Move binary and even read human readable result.
+* **Disassembling** Move binary and even read human readable results.

-The toolset is implemented by Dove tool and several separate binaries, which you can install following the current tutorial.
+The toolchain is implemented by the Dove tool and several separate binaries, which you can install following this tutorial.

 ## Installation

 All tools stored in our [Move-Tools](https://github.com/pontem-network/move-tools) Github repository.

-You can download all tools from [releases page](https://github.com/pontem-network/move-tools/releases).
+You can download all tools for your operating system from [releases page](https://github.com/pontem-network/move-tools/releases).

-After downloading rename tool(s) removing version and os and moving binary to `/usr/local/bin/`.
+After downloading, rename tool(s) by removing version and os and moving binary to `/usr/local/bin/`.

-For example, for dove:
+For example, for dove on linux:

 ```sh
 mv ./dove-1.3.2-linux-x86_64 ./dove